Sign Up For Email

 - More than 20% of our New York City neighbors have difficulty affording food.

-- Families with children fare worse: 39 percent of parents and children in New York City have difficulty affording food.
+- Families with children fare worse: 39% of parents and children in New York City have difficulty affording food.

-Help us collect and distribute food packages across pantries and shelters throughout the New York area.
+Help us collect and distribute food to pantries, soup kitchens and shelters across New York.

-UJA/Federation and the Federation of Protestant Welfare Agencies have joined with Catholic Charities to expand Feeding Our Neighbors as an interfaith campaign on behalf of New York’s hungry.
+UJA/Federation (UJA), the Federation of Protestant Welfare Agencies (FPWA) and Bread for the World have joined with Catholic Charities to expand Feeding Our Neighbors as an interfaith campaign on behalf of New York’s hungry.